Razeacc/CopyPasteFiles/StoryNotes(HideFromWiki)/TheSpirepocalypsePlan.md

 -   Morgale's Living Piece splits herself using the Overwrite, transfering half of her soul into HER Firmata while cutting her other half off from Her Failed Epicenter physical body, letting the Failed Epicenter curse fully consume it.

 ## Forming of HIS Firmata (Santa Besado Institute)
--   Kaitzar's Simuling ran into a similar problem.
-Simulette, while still being inside Razi-AI, did not have enough Epicenter Power to create a Firmata OUTSIDE the Alternate Fiction.
+-   Kaitzar's Simuling ran into a similar problem as Morgale's Living Piece.
+-   Simulette, while still being inside Razi-AI, did not have enough "Infinite Epicenter Power" to create a Firmata OUTSIDE the Alternate Fiction.
 He could only make a Firmata inside it, which would do nothing.
 -   Then, the epicenter of psyche's fragmenting's effects reached the school.
--   Kaitzar's Simuling began inscribing a psyche plane starting from The Alternate Fiction simulator, encompasing the whole school.
+-   Kaitzar's Simuling began inscribing an Overwrite starting from The Alternate Fiction simulator, encompasing the whole school.
+It was weaker and MUCH smaller than HER Firmata, but he didn't use the Epicenter of Fiction, after all.
+He used the Alternate Fiction's equivalent to the Epicenter of Fiction: Whatever the fuck Simulette is.
--   After manifesting a weakened body within HIS Firmata and taking the current Fourth Marshal's skravatar body, the timeloop officially begins.
+-   After manifesting a weakened body for himseld within HIS Firmata, he took the current Fourth Marshal's skravatar body.
+-   With the first body piece acquired, the timeloop officially begins and events are sent back in time using a portion of the Fourth Marshal's power.

+## The Birth of Professor Besado (The Continent)
+-   Mademoiselle Ciela's plan went smoothly so far.
+Her soul was taken by the memory wipe, then revived alongside the unborn Ciela the 67th being unpetrified.
+-   However, her theory worked a bit *too* well.
+As Mademoiselle woke up from the memory wipe, her soul was beyond exposed.
+-   Due to the memory wipe, psyche epicenter fracturing, and her own experiments— this caused bits and pieces of memories from ALL previous Ciela Besado generations to be "accessible", flooding Mademoiselle Besado with  memories and cognitive load with a similar logic to the overload caused by the Epicenter of Fiction.
+-   Usable to tolerate the overwhelming sensory input and psyche pain, she had Memetta and the midwives immediately process the birth of her daughter.
+-   The Last Miwdife, currently an animalistic thingamakin at this time, witnesses the whole process.
+-   Professor Besado the 67th is born, with the same fragmented memory damage in her soul, giving her unwanted and unintended experiences from all her mothers' mothera.
+-   Mademoiselle Ciela the 66th passes away.

 # Final Aftermath
 -   **Lejos** - HER Firmata is now established.
 The memories of everyone on, and sent to, Central Lejos has been taken away and stored within the Failed Epicenter, which is in the bottom of the Lunore Conservation Site.
--   HIS Firmata is now active, and The Epicenter of Psyche is now damaged.
--   Spires all across The Worlds Aplenty readjust themselves to Lejos.
+-   **Santa Besado Institute** - HIS Firmata is now active and time-looping.
+Cubiqua City officially closed-off the school for the time-being.
+AoS investigations have begun on HIS Firmata.
+-   **AoS Spire Network** - All AoS-controlled Spires are now directing to Lejos' central spire.
+The Mask Maker has also gone off the grid and is currently missing even in the present day of Firmata Frontier.
+-   **The Epicenter of Psyche** - slightly fractured with Nul Detta leaving some fissures in Khueen's soul.
+She also managed to damage Nul Detta, which indirectly sped up the fabrication of caradels, while also eventually leading to the creation of Familiar Familiar.

--   The Spirepocalypse has begun.
+The Spirepocalypse has begun.